sp0lsh/PolyEngineExamples/README.md

 6. *nix: Go to make file location and run make.
 Go to `./<GameName>` folder and run `PolyStandalone`.

 ## Branches:
-* master - main branch of the project, intended for stable, tested versions of the engine.
+* master - main branch of the project, intended for stable, tested versions of the examples.
 Releases will be additionally tagged.
 Guaranteed to be rebase/force-push free.
 * dev - branch intended for pull request integration and stability testing.
 Guaranteed to be rebase/force-push free.

 Other branches can be removed, renamed or rebased anytime.